-Make sure that it’s set to Cool or Auto, as well – not just On (which will cause the fan to run all the time).
+Make sure that it’s set to Cool or Auto, as well – not just On (which will cause the AC fan to stop spinning and run all the time).
 Even worse, the control could somehow have been switched to Heat.
 Agghh!
 Fortunately, this is a simple problem you can take care of yourself.

 2. Look for a Dirty Air Filter